BloomTech-Labs/labs9-employee-scheduler/docs/TDD.md

     serves to improve user experience.

-What are the costs of using this solution?
+**What are the costs of using this solution?**
-● Use react pattern
+- Use react pattern
-● More expensive on the client side, slower initial load for SPAs in particular ● Dependent on third party libraries, and large npm dependency trees.
-Mitigated by strong institutional support for React ecosystem, and avoidance of small libraries ● Bad SEO performance
+- More expensive on the client side, slower initial load for SPAs in particular
+- Dependent on third party libraries, and large npm dependency trees.
+Mitigated by strong institutional support for React ecosystem, and avoidance of small libraries
+- Bad SEO performance
-● Will break app if client disallows JS from running What will you be using for styling and presentation?
+- Will break app if client disallows JS from running What will you be using for styling and presentation?
 Emotion is a high-performance, lightweight css-in-js library.
 It aims to minimize the runtime cost of css-in-js by parsing styles with Babel and PostCSS.
 It is 25x faster than styled